elixir-lang/elixir-lang.github.com/getting-started/mix-otp/introduction-to-mix.markdown

 The `lib/kv.ex` file was compiled, an application manifest named `kv.app` was generated.
 All compilation artifacts are placed inside the `_build` directory using the options defined in the `mix.exs` file.

-Once the project is compiled, you can start an `iex` session inside the project by running:
+Once the project is compiled, you can start an `iex` session inside the project by running the command below.
+The `-S mix` is necessary to load the project in the interactive shell:

 ```console
 $ iex -S mix